EPA-WG/custom-element-dist/src/material/theme/README.md

 Semantic colors should be expressed via emotional palette tokens.
 7 base colors limit.

-On `theme variant`( light,dark,dark-contrast...) those base colors can have shift to matching variant brightness.
+On `theme variant`( light,dark,contrast-dark...) those base colors can have shift to matching variant brightness.
 ## color accent
 The base colors are used in static UX when user interaction not yet engaged.
 The slight but noticeable base color change is used for `elevation` or element state.